IUDataStructuresCourse/course-web-page-spring-2025/lectures/deduce-programming.md

 ## Functions (`fun`)

-Functions are created with an expression that starts with the `fun` keyword, followed by parameter names, then the body of the function enclosed in braces.
+Functions are created with an term that starts with the `fun` keyword, followed by parameter names and their types, then the body of the function enclosed in braces.
 For example, the following defines a function for computing the area of a rectangle.

 ```{.deduce^#area}
 define area = fun h : Nat, w : Nat { h * w }